ceschini/memcached/docs/science/computer-vision/vision-transformers/0_attention-based-networks.md

 Machine translation: automatically translate a sentence from the *source language* to the *target language*.

 Alignment: where should I look in the input to generate the desired output?
-Not only to map the input to the correct ouput, but also to model the structure within the output sequence.
+Not only to map the input to the correct output, but also to model the structure within the output sequence.

 Attention mechanisms: Components of prediction systems that allow the system to sequentially focus on different subsets of the input.